While we have seen a lot of raving Squarespace reviews as a website builder, we had to test it ourselves in order to validate those reviews.

-Squarespace also provides you with a real-time statistics dashboard which helps you track hourly traffic, up to traffic data for the past 12 months.
-Squarespace’s statistics also tell you information about who referred you to your website, the most popular content, etc. Alternatively, you can also insert Google Analytics to start tracking your website visitor statistics as well.
+Squarespace also provides you with a real-time analytics dashboard which helps you track hourly traffic, up to traffic data for the past 12 months.
+Squarespace’s analytics also tell you information about who referred you to your website, the most popular content, etc. Alternatively, you can also insert Google Analytics to start tracking your website visitor statistics as well.

 We recommend using a combination of Google Analytics and Squarespace’s own tracking to maximize the usefulness of the information.